-- Where possible, it is preferable for medicines to be prescribed in frequencies that allow the pupil to take them outside of school hours. - If this is not possible, prior to staff members administering any medication, the parents/carers of the child must complete and sign a parental agreement for a school to administer medicine form. - No child will be given any prescription or non-prescription medicines without written parental consent except in exceptional circumstances. - Where a student is prescribed medication without their parents'/carers' knowledge, every effort will be made to encourage the pupil to involve their parents while respecting their right to confidentiality. - The school does not dispense analgesics such as Paracetamol, Aspirin or Ibuprofen without verbal or written parental consent. - Medicines MUST be in date, labelled, and provided in the original container (except in the case of insulin which may come in a pen or pump) with dosage instructions.
+- Where possible, it is preferable for medicines to be prescribed in frequencies that allow the pupil to take them outside of school hours. - If this is not possible, prior to staff members administering any medication, the parents/carers of the child must complete and sign a parental agreement for a school to administer medicine form. - No child will be given any prescription or non-prescription medicines without written parental consent except in exceptional circumstances. - Where a student is prescribed medication without their parents'/carers' knowledge, every effort will be made to encourage the pupil to involve their parents while respecting their right to confidentiality. - Medicines MUST be in date, labelled, and provided in the original container (except in the case of insulin which may come in a pen or pump) with dosage instructions.
 Medicines which do not meet these criteria will not be administered. - A maximum of four weeks supply of the medication may be provided to the school at one time. - Controlled drugs may only be taken on school premises by the individual to whom they have been prescribed.